gaboesquivel/about-lift/README.md

 *This is a work in progress, feel free to chip in.
 Everything here is meretocratic and for the common good.*

+Watch [The ERA of DACs](https://www.youtube.com/watch?v=ClJSLwoBtCc) Keynote video if you are not familiar with this new type of organization.

 # Pura Vida Decentralized Autonomous Community

 A DAC for people who share the Pura Vida values.